geekcomputers/Python/News_App/README.md

 ## News App

-- I have create News app using python  solara framework and yfinace for getting news.
+- I have create News app using python  solara framework and yfinace for getting news of stocks.

 Steps to run the app:

-1. Download the folder of News app or clone the whole repositery and go to the `python-beginner-projects/projects/News_App` and  Install all the requirements
+1. Clone the repositery and go to the `News_App` and  Install all the requirements

 ```
 pip install -r requirements.txt